telecmi/softvoice_test_module/contact_module.md

 ## Module - Contact

-* Enter the name in the search bar and check the result.
+* Enter the saved username or customer name in the search bar, and check if the correct username or customer name is displayed when searching.

-* Enter the number into the search bar and check the result.
+* Enter the valid number in the search bar, and check if the correct number is displayed when searching.

 * Check if you can add contacts from this section.